napari/napari.github.io/dev/_sources/howtos/layers/tracks.md

 For a full example of 3d+t tracks data with a parent graph, please see [](../../gallery/tracks_3d_with_graph).

-## Using the `tracks` properties dictionary
+## Using the `tracks` features table

-The `tracks` layer can contain properties that annotate the vertices of each track. `Tracks.properties` stores the properties in a dictionary where each key is the name of the property and the values are NumPy arrays with a value for each vertex in the track (i.e., length `N` for `N` vertices in `Tracks.data`).
+The `Tracks` layer can contain features that annotate the vertices of each track. `Tracks.features` stores the features in a table where each column is the name of the feature and the values are rows with a value for each vertex in the track (i.e., length `N` for `N` vertices in `Tracks.data`).
-As we will see below, we can use the values in a property to set the display properties of the tracks (e.g., the track color).
+As we will see below, we can use the feature values to set the display properties of the tracks (e.g., the track color).

 ## 3D rendering